Fall of London

 Fall of London is a tabletop role-playing game supplement released in March 2020 by Modiphius Entertainment for use with the fifth edition of the game Vampire: The Masquerade, and is part of the larger World of Darkness series.
-It has players take the roles of vampires who wake up in London in 2012 after having been unconscious since the 1940s, and who are sent on a job to acquire five artifacts around the city while vampire hunters from the Second Inquisition ready a secret attack on the local vampire community.
+The book has players take the roles of vampires who wake up in London in 2012 after having been unconscious since the 1940s, and who are sent on a job to acquire five artifacts around the city while vampire hunters from the Second Inquisition ready a secret attack on the local vampire community.

 The supplement was developed by Matthew Dawkins and Steffie de Vaan, and written by de Vaan, Klara Horskjær Herbøl, Kira Magrann, Mike Nudd, Andrew Peregrine, and Hilary Sklar.
 The writers all worked closely together on the project, as necessitated by the supplement's non-linear game flow, with the chapters needing to be able to connect in several combinations.
 It was well received by critics, with praise aimed at its setting and characters, and how it lets players experience one of the big events of the Vampire: The Masquerade setting.